ManuelPalenzuelaDD/test-visibility-circleci-orb/CONTRIBUTING.md

 # Contributing

-The code is licensed under the Apache License 2.0 (see LICENSE for details).
+The code is licensed under the MIT license (see LICENSE for details).

 First of all, thanks for contributing!